 We at Humor That Works are incredibly passionate about humor in the workplace, and not because it’s just fun.
-Humor That Works cares about humor because humor work benefits are real!
+We care about humor because humor work benefits are real!
 Involving humor in your workplace culture helps you be more effective with your fellow human beings and increase happiness at work.

-So with that in mind, here are Humor That Works’ 30 benefits of Humor at Work, backed by academic research, business psychology case studies, and real-world examples.
+So with that in mind, here are Humor That Works’ 30 Benefits of using Humor at Work, backed by academic research, business psychology case studies, and real-world examples.
+We organized the 30 humor work benefits into the 6 core aspects of work – Execution, Thinking, Communication, Connection, Leadership and Health.

 Humor and Execution